RAG System Overview

 Blog/Knowledge Articles (type: 'blog')

 Educational articles covering kinetic email best practices and techniques.
+Note: blog content is no longer injected into code generation context — code queries pull code examples only; concept prose is reserved for education surfaces.
 Each article is tagged with:

 - Content Focus —